-After the ceremony that took less than an hour to complete, Staff Sgt.
+After the ceremony which took less than an hour to complete, Staff Sgt.
 Greg Jennert of Dayton said it was challenging to move supplies from Kuwait to Iraq for various needs and to specific personnel such as police units and the Iraqi army.

 “It’s different from what I did before,” Jennert said of his first deployment to Iraq in 2004.
 For this mission, though, he performed a duty outside his military training.
 “I was actually doing a warehouse position.”

-Like the other soldiers who participated in the ceremony, Jennert said he enjoyed the challenges … including the heat.
+Like other soldiers who participated in the ceremony, Jennert said he enjoyed the challenges … including the heat.